-7 Investor group-wise classification of all investments (current and long term) in shares and securities (both quoted and unquoted):
+7 and estor group-wise classification of all investments (current long term) in shares and securities (both quoted and puoted):

-Plea se see note 3 below
+Plea ase see note 3 below

-Category Market Value / Break up or fair value or NAV Book Value (Net of Provisions)
+Category Market Value / Break Book Value

+up or fair value or NAV (Net of Provisions)

 1 Related Parties

 (a) Subsidiaries - -

 (b) Companies in the same group - -

 (c) Other related parties - -

 2 Other than related parties 904.58 904.58

 Total 904.58 904.58

 8 Other information

 Particulars Amount

-(i) Gross Non-Performing Assets
+(i)

 (a) Related parties -

 (b) Other than related parties 1,526.35

 (ii) Net Non-Performing Assets

 (a) Related parties -

 (b) Other than related parties 1,298.88

 (iii) Assets acquired in satisfaction of debt

-Not es :
+Not es:

-(1) A
+(1) A As defined in point xix of paragraph 3 of Chapter -2 of these Dire ections.

 (2) F

-and mer (2) Provisioning norms shall be applicable as prescribed in these Directions.
-(3) All Accounting Standards and Guidance Notes issued by ICAI are applicable includingfor value and other assets as also assets acquired in satisfaction of debt.
-However, market value in respective ments and break up / fair value / NAV in respect of unquoted investments shall be disclosed irrective theyare classified as long term or current in (5) above.
+and mer All Accounting Standards and Guidance Notes issued by ICAI are other assets as also assets acquired in satisfaction of debt.
+How its and break up / fair value / NAV in respect of unquoted investry are classified as long term or current in (5) above. vever, market value in resp ect of quoted invest-